SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: System and threat model

 \subsection{High-level overview}

-As shown in Figure \ref{fig2}, there are two participants in our system: patients and medical institutions.
+As shown in Fig. \ref{fig3}, there are two participants in our system: patients and medical institutions.
+Patients and medical institutions possess their own blockchain addresses of the form $<(pk,sk),address>$, where $(pk,sk)$ is a blockchain key pair and $address$ is the entity's blockchain address.
+Each entity also holds a PRE key pair $(Rpk,Rsk)$ to share EMR in a privacy-preserving manner.
 The procedure that patients consult medical institutions in SPChain is illustrated as follows.

-Firstly, a patient $\tilde{P}_i$ sends transactions to register with medical institutions $\tilde{M}_i$, and provides it with auxiliary information such that $\tilde{M}_i$ generates diagnosing records for $\tilde{P}_i$.
-Then diagnosing records are encrypted with the symmetric key of $\tilde{P}_i$.

-After generating the diagnosing records, $\tilde{P}_i$ generates the corresponding transactions and sends them to the blockchain network.
-Then $\tilde{M}_i$ participants in mining to gain rights to commit transactions into blocks.
-In return, the winner of mining process gains rewards.
+Firstly, a patient $\tilde{i}$ sends a transaction to register into medical institution $\tilde{M}$.
+Upon receiving the register transaction, $\tilde{M}$ generates EMRs for $\tilde{i}$.
+After being encrypted with the patient $\tilde{i}$'s PRE public-key $Rpk_{\tilde{i}}$, the EMRs are stored in the medical institution's local database.
+The hash values and pointers of the encrypted EMRs are then uploaded to the blockchain via transactions.
+Then $\tilde{M}$ participates in mining to commit transactions into blocks.
+In return, the winning miners gain rewards and reputation scores which can be used to apply for the patients' EMRs.

-When the patient $\tilde{P}_i$ need to visit another meical institution $\tilde{M}_j$, $\tilde{P}_i$ can access the medical information and medical history in SPChain, and do not need double registration.
-Besides, the record history in blockchain can be extended by issuing special type transactions.
-In the case of misdiagnosis, patients can send transactions to label the wrong records without influencing other transactions in SPChain.
+When the patient $\tilde{i}$ wants to share EMRs to medical institution $\tilde{N}$, $\tilde{i}$ should generate re-encrypted key $rk$ by using own private key and the public key of $\tilde{N}$.
+Then the decryption right of the ciphertext can be delegated to $\tilde{N}$.
+In the case of misdiagnosis, patients send transactions to label the wrong records.
+Also, $\tilde{i}$ can access EMR history in SPChain, and do not need double registration.